Confirmation

 There are then three reasons to be confirmed.
 First, if you wish to affirm or reaffirm your commitment to Christ.
 Second, if you wish to receive empowerment from the Holy Spirit.
 And third, if you wish to be recognized within the global Anglican communion, joining more than 85 million people around the world.

+For adults, confirmation is usually about deciding that the Anglican Church is where they belong and Luminous is where they hang their hat.
+Those confirmed in other liturgical denominations, would be received into the Anglican Church.
 While some shy away from calling Confirmation a sacrament, the witness of the church throughout the ages, especially in the Episcopal / Anglican world, has seen fit to uphold them as a vital means through which God mediates grace to us.

 Where did Confirmation come from?